vegaprotocol/specs/specs/0021-market-data-spec.md

 - [ ] The mid price is empty / nothing if there is either no buy order or no sell orders.
 - [ ] The mid price is the arithmetic average of the best bid price and best offer price.
 - [ ] The mark price calculation uses the methodology specified in the market framework.
+- [ ] The Open interest returns the sum for all open positions where positions size is greater than 0.
+- [ ] The Open interest returns 0 if there are no positions on the market

 # Summary
 This data is a snapshot of the state of the market at a point in time.